Caring for a loved one with dementia can be challenging. At times it can feel like a never ending list of demands which can be difficult to meet.

 Be prepared for the future

 As dementia progresses it’s important to be prepared for the future.
 Speak to healthcare professionals to find out about the physical, psychological and emotional changes to expect.
 Joining online forums can also be a great place to learn about other people’s experiences and get advice on how to cope with being a dementia carer.
+Consider if you might need to look at something more specialist, such as Alzheimer’s home care, to give your loved one the support they need.

 This can also be a good time to consider things such as your loved one’s will and whether they need a Power of Attorney.
 It’s always better to do these things before the disease progresses to far so that your loved one can participate in the decisions.